Make auto-properties get-only

 Another option to make auto-properties get-only in a bulk mode is code cleanup.
-You can either run code cleanup with the default Default: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.
+You can either run code cleanup with the Built-in: Full Cleanup profile or create and run a custom profile solely targeted at your specific task as described below.

 Remove setters from auto-properties that only have read access

 Go to the cleanup profiles settings page:.

 Create a new profile as described in the Create a new custom cleanup profile section.
 In the Selected profile settings section for the new profile, tick the Make auto-property get-only, if possible checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.

 Select the scope where you want to make auto-properties get-only: